The Best Vegan and Vegetarian Food in Madrid

 Vega: With internationally inspired vegan cuisine, Vega is a great choice for lunch or dinner.
 They even have plenty of outdoor seating on a quiet street behind Plaza de Esapña.

 Viva Burger: Nestled in the picturesque Plaza de la Paja, this local favorite has great veggie burgers, salads, wraps and sweet treats.
+Their entire menu is vegan!

 Choose: This expansive restaurant on Calle Segovia, just south of the La Latina neighborhood specializes in homemade vegan Italian treats featuring vegan cheese and other fresh ingredients.

 La Encomienda: This no-frills vegan restaurant in the Lavapies neighborhood features an eclectic menu of international flavors and seasonal fresh dishes.
+It is a great spot for a classic menu del día lunch!

 We are passionate about helping visitors to Madrid discover delicious and unusual bites!
-Both our De Mercados and De Tapas experiences are fully adaptable for vegetarian and vegan guests.
+Both our De Mercados and De Tapas experiences are fully adaptable for vegetarian guests.
 We love sharing the amazing culinary offerings of traditional shops, markets and tapas bars.
 There are even some surprises along the way so everyone has plenty to taste!